-There are many myths about cats.
-For example, you may have heard the myth that white cats make bad mothers.
+There are many myths about cats, such as the myth that cats steal babies' breath, or white cats make bad mothers.
 But by far, more myths, legends, and sayings revolve around cats with black coats than any other.

-While the black cat is a coat color rather than a breed, there are domestic feline breeds that are black in color, or have a fair amount of black in their coats.
+While the black cat is a coat color rather than a breed, there are many domestic feline breeds that include partially black or all black coats in the breed standard.

 In fact, the Bombay cat breed, with it's jet black coat, is said to look like a miniature panther.
-As we know from the big cat fact page, panthers are actually not solid black.
+Of course, as we know from the big cat fact page, panthers are actually not solid black.

 Myths, Fact, and Superstition Surrounding Black Cats